BatGap Logo

 David: Yeah, yeah, kind of rabble is one of the terms I use sometimes.
 Whether it’s just kind of like looking for something to do, or whatever.

-Rick: Well, there’s people like that who are actually people, too.
+Rick: Well, there are people like that who are actually people, too.

 David: Yeah, exactly, exactly.
 So having this being show up, it’s kind of like, “Ah, what’s this?
 Another weird thing?”